 What a pain in the jacksie!
-Most mowers have the opposite problem, I don’t know which is worse.
-Anyway if you want to shut your mower off quickly, pull the plug wire, but you’ll need an insulated pliers.
-(Insulated pliers is any plastic handled pliers)
+Most mowers have the opposite problem; I don’t know which is worse.
+Anyway, if you want to shut your mower off quickly, pull the plug wire, but you’ll need insulated pliers.
+(Insulated pliers are any plastic-handled pliers)

-I’m a mower mechanic and I see this problem with Toro Timemaster a lot.
-I love Toro mowers, they build great machines.
-This is a minor problem and you can easily fix it right now.
+I’m a mower mechanic, and I see this problem with the Toro Timemaster a lot.
+I love Toro mowers; they build great machines.
+This is a minor problem, and you can easily fix it right now.
 In this guide, I’ll show you all you need to know, including shutting your Toro off safely.

 Shut Off a Toro Safely

-Fastest way to shut off that Toro is to pull the plug wire.
-It’s safe to remove the plug wire, but – You must use an insulated pliers.
-Otherwise the coil will give you a jolt.
-An insulated pliers is any pliers with plastic handle sleeves.
-Alternatively, see below re checking the push button wiring.
+The fastest way to shut off that Toro is to pull the plug wire.
+It’s safe to remove the plug wire, but – You must use insulated pliers.
+Otherwise, the coil will give you a jolt.
+An insulated plier is any plier with plastic handle sleeves.
+Alternatively, see below re-checking the push button wiring.

 Fixing a Toro That Won’t Shut Off

-Now that the engine is off we can get to diagnosing the root cause and fixing it.
-While I see this problem many times in a season, it is possible that the cause lies not with a loose wire at the off switch, but else where.
-No matter, we’ll cover 3 other possible causes in this guide too.
+Now that the engine is off, we can get to diagnosing the root cause and fixing it.
+While I see this problem many times in a season, it is possible that the cause lies not with a loose wire at the off switch but elsewhere.
+No matter, we’ll cover three other possible causes in this guide, too.

-I don’t cover how the kill switch system works in this guide as I’ve covered it in this guide “How to turn off a mower”.
-But first lets look at the most common cause – Loose wiring at the push button off switch.
+I won’t cover how the kill switch system works in this guide as I’ve covered it in this guide “How to turn off a mower.”
+But first, let’s look at the most common cause – Loose wiring at the push button off switch.

 1 Loose Wiring At The Push Button Off Switch

-Step 2: With the switch removed examine the wiring.
-This switch hasn’t just come loose, it’s terminal has come away.
+Step 2: With the switch removed, examine the wiring.
+This switch hasn’t just come loose; its terminal has come away.
 I’ll need to replace it.
-I cover that a little next.
+I will cover that a little next.

 Loose Wiring Repairs